Driplytics/Flight-Delay-Analysis-/README.md

 ___
 6.__Analysis & Visualization__: At this stage I already have a plan and things to look out for on my Analysis which was conceived during my discovery session.
 So I just explore the Dataset and note down patterns I find, then employ the right visual tools that fit the context to present my Findings.
    ## Review :
-   💡 *Some of the insights Generated are stated below*
+   *Some of the insights Generated are stated below*
-   >**The Delays are proportional to number of flights.**
+   >:bulb: **The Delays are proportional to number of flights.**
  ![image](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Airline%20Review.png)
 ```

 ```

-   >**Busiest Airports recorded the highest number of flights, and also the higest number of Delays.**
+   >:bulb: **Busiest Airports recorded the highest number of flights, and also the higest number of Delays.**
  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/airports%20review.png)
  ```

  ```
- *  Number of flights are less on the weekends, and its clearly reflects on the number of delays recorded as the weeks comes to an end.
+> :bulb: **Number of flights are less on the weekends, and its clearly reflects on the number of delays recorded as the weeks comes to an end.**
  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Weekends%20Review.png)